 Tie two pairs together with a coral knot.
-You will secure your thread in the right edge and come out in the center of the open space shown as A. Lay your thread over the top of the next two pairs and bring your needle above the thread and down in the open space to the right of the first pair.
+You will secure your thread in the right edge and come out in the center of the open space shown as A on the Straight Hemstitch chart.
+Lay your thread over the top of the next two pairs and bring your needle above the thread and down in the open space to the right of the first pair.
 Bring the point of your needle up between the second and third pair and within the loop created by the needle.
 Gently pull your needle through adjusting the location of the coral knot as you tighten the knot.
-Here is the chart.
-Keep in mind that each fabric line in the open space is actually a pair of threads that we have already straight hemstitched.
+Keep in mind that each fabric line in the open space is actually a pair of threads that have already been straight hemstitched.

 Through the use of the coral knot you can create a lot of patterns.
 For example, here is what happens if you group your coral knots over 4 pair and then individually over a single pair four times.

 Want to be even more creative?